cw25/opencpu_service_ci_tutorial/README.md

 # First, an anatomy lesson

 This Git repo can serve as a template for the layout of your project.
-This is the same file layout I've used for building my services at [Illuminate Education](https://www.illuminateed.com).
 It is organized as an R package, with a few add-ons for Docker and OpenCPU.
 Here's a quick rundown of what the various files and directories do:

 * `R/`: Your R code goes in this directory
 * `docker/installer.R`: Used to install any R dependencies your code might have.
 This will take the place of `library()` calls in your R code